 West Los Angeles VA Hospital: This is not really a fellowship rotation and is primarily for the two hand surgery residents.
 However, the fellow may occasionally cover the Friday VA hand clinic or the Monday hand surgery operating session if the hand residents are away or if the attending is away.

-UCLA Medical Center, Santa Monica and Orthopaedic Instititute: This is a private hospital in Santa Monica that was acquired by UCLA and has become a second campus for the RRUCLA Medical Center.
+UCLA Health - Santa Monica Medical Center and Orthopaedic Instititute: This is a private hospital in Santa Monica that was acquired by UCLA and has become a second campus for the RRUCLA Medical Center.
 There is no primary call obligation at Santa Monica, with all significant hand trauma either stabilized and referred to an outpatient clinic, or transferred to RRUCLA in Westwood for urgent inpatient care.
 Dr. Azari has outpatient clinics based in Santa Monica.